Peiran Xiao

 I study the optimal design of ratings to motivate agent investment in quality when transfers are unavailable.
 The principal designs a rating scheme that maps the agent’s quality to a (possibly stochastic) score.
 The agent has private information about his ability, which determines his cost of investment, and chooses the quality level.
 The market observes the score and offers a wage equal to the agent’s expected quality.
 For example, a school incentivizes learning through a grading policy that discloses the student’s quality to the job market.

-I reduce the principal’s problem to the design of an interim wage function of quality.
+I reduce the principal’s problem to the design of an interim wage as a function of quality.
 When restricted to deterministic ratings, I provide necessary and sufficient conditions for the optimality of simple pass/fail tests and lower censorship.
-In particular, when the principal’s objective is expected quality, pass/fail tests are optimal if agents’ abilities are concentrated towards the top of the distribution, while pass/lower censorship is optimal if abilities are concentrated towards the mode.
+In particular, when the principal’s objective is expected quality, pass/fail tests are optimal if the agent’s ability distribution is concentrated towards the top, while lower censorship is optimal if the ability distribution is concentrated towards the mode.
 The results generalize existing results in optimal delegation with voluntary participation, as pass/fail tests (lower censorship) correspond to take-it-or-leave-it offers (threshold delegation).
 Additionally, I provide sufficient conditions for deterministic ratings to remain optimal when stochastic ratings are allowed.
-For quality maximization, pass/fail tests remain optimal if the ability distribution becomes increasingly more concentrated towards the top.

 “If everyone stands on tiptoe, no one sees better.”